-Over the past decade or two, our ability to integrate, analyze and manipulate data has vastly improved.
-Conversion optimization continues to be key to digital strategy, and experimentation has become an essential methodology for companies trying to optimize their sites and maximize performance.
-However, although 67 percent of companies currently perform A/B testing, many are not satisfied with results, according to a RedEye and E-consultancy study.
-As the pressure increases to deliver improved results through site optimization and testing, marketers are constantly pushing the boundaries of existing methodologies, and the need for more complex, dynamic processes has emerged.
+Over the past decade or two, our ability to integrate, analyze, and manipulate data has vastly improved.
+Conversion optimization continues to be key to digital strategy, and A/B testing and experimentation has become an essential methodology for companies trying to grow their business and improve their bottom line.

-To understand the limitations and even push beyond them, let’s examine how traditional A/B testing works and how both science and technology have broadened the scope of optimization abilities.
+To understand the limitations and even push beyond them, I will examine how traditional A/B testing works and how both science and technology have broadened the scope of optimization abilities.

-- Why do we have to wait for a sufficient sample size and high statistical significance, only to manually stop the experiments instead of having a mechanism that can converge smoothly and automatically towards the best performing variation?
+- Why do we have to wait for sufficient sample size and high statistical significance, only to then manually stop the experiment instead of having a mechanism that can converge smoothly and automatically towards the best performing variation?

 - How can we automatically leverage huge amounts of data for improved and optimized results?